Sophia et Sapiens. The Tyrant and the Bride

 PRELIMINARY REMARKS

 The present approach to Plato's dialogues does not attempt to suggest what Plato thought, meant, or implied.
 Instead, the material is presented here in the form of mathematical problems for the readers to solve for themselves, should they wish to, for in the final analysis it is what the reader understands that is important, not what is proposed by others, however erudite they might be.
 What is required is a modicum of mathematical skill, fundamental scientific concepts and an open mind.
-This is not a "Royal Road" to the "Philosopher's Stone," it is astronomy and mathematics pure and simple to provide a useful and necessary starting point.
+This is not a "Royal Road" to the "Philosopher's Stone," it is mathematics pure and simple to provide a useful and necessary starting point.
 The end will ultimately remain with the reader and the reckoner, for this matter increases in both scope and complexity as it develops.

 INTRODUCTION